hajs110208/mcpe-crack/README.md

 # Congrats!
 Now you successfully cracked the game.
 If that is way too complicated, just replace the smali file.
-You can find it on the release section.
+You can find it in the repository.